 Live and study in the beautiful and renowned city of Oxford.
-A semester at Scholarship and Christianity in Oxford (SCIO) utilizes expert tutors, offers endless scholarly resources, grants access to the Bodleian library, and more.
+A semester at Scholarship and Christianity in Oxford (SCIO) utilizes expert tutors, offers endless scholarly resources, arranges library access, and provides a formative academic program with enriching research opportunities, all in the context of a commitment to integrate the pursuit of academic excellence amid deep Christian commitments.
 We invite you to walk the same paths and study in the same places as some of the greatest scholars in history.

 Connect With SCIO